AzitRus, 200 mg 4.2g 3 pcs.

 Allergic: rash and allergic reaction.

-Respiratory system: increased cough, pharyngitis, pleural effusion, rhinitis.
+From the respiratory system: increased cough, pharyngitis, pleural effusion, rhinitis.

-Postmarketing experience
+Post-marketing experience

 Allergic reactions: arthralgia, edema, urticaria and angioedema.

-General: asthenia, paresthesia, fatigue, malaise and anaphylaxis (rarely fatal).
+Common: asthenia, paresthesia, fatigue, malaise and anaphylaxis (rarely fatal).

-Urogenital system disorders: interstitial nephritis, acute renal failure and vaginitis.
+From the genitourinary system: interstitial nephritis, acute renal failure and vaginitis.

-Liver/biliary tract disorders: adverse reactions associated with liver dysfunction.
+From the liver/biliary tract: adverse reactions associated with liver dysfunction.

-Nervous system disorders: seizures, dizziness/vertigo, headache, drowsiness, hyperactivity, nervousness, agitation and fainting.
+From the nervous system: convulsions, dizziness/vertigo, headache, drowsiness, hyperactivity, nervousness, agitation and fainting.

-Mental disorders: aggressive reactions and anxiety.
+Mental disorders: aggressive reaction and anxiety.

 Laboratory abnormalities